Size of Sets with Small Sensitivity: a Generalization of Simon's Lemma: Conclusion

 \section{Conclusion}

-In this paper, we have shown two results on the structure of low sensitivity subsets of Boolean hypercube: \begin{itemize} \item a tight lower bound on the size of irreducible low sensitivity sets $S\subseteq \{0, 1\}^n$ (that is, sets $S$ that are not contained in any subcube of $\{0, 1\}^n$ obtained by fixing one or more variables $x_i$); \item a gap theorem that shows that $S\subseteq\{0, 1\}^n$ of sensitivity $s$ must either have $|S|=2^{n-s}$ or $|S|\geq \frac{3}{2} 2^{n-s}$. \end{itemize} Th gap theorem follows from the first result, by classifying $S\subseteq\{0, 1\}^n$ into irreducible sets and sets that are constructed from irreducible subsets $S'\subseteq \{0, 1\}^{n-k}$ for some $k\in\{1, 2, \ldots, s\}$ and then using the first result for each of those categories.
+In this paper, we have shown two results on the structure of low sensitivity subsets of Boolean hypercube: \begin{itemize} \item Theorem \ref{thm:main}: a tight lower bound on the size of irreducible low sensitivity sets $S\subseteq \{0, 1\}^n$, that is, sets $S$ that are not contained in any subcube of $\{0, 1\}^n$ obtained by fixing one or more variables $x_i$; \item Theorem \ref{thm:stronger}: a gap theorem that shows that $S\subseteq\{0, 1\}^n$ of sensitivity $s$ must either have $|S|=2^{n-s}$ or $|S|\geq \frac{3}{2} 2^{n-s}$. \end{itemize} The gap theorem follows from the first result by classifying $S\subseteq\{0, 1\}^n$ into irreducible sets and sets that are constructed from irreducible subsets $S'\subseteq \{0, 1\}^{n-k}$ for some $k\in\{1, 2, \ldots, s\}$ and then using the first result for each of those categories.
 We find this gap theorem quite surprising.
-A gap theorem of a similar type is known for the spectral norm of Boolean functions \cite{green2008boolean}: the spectral norm of a Boolean function is either equal to 1 or is at least $3/2$.
-Both results have the constant $3/2$ appearing in them and there is some resemblance between the constructions of optimal sets/functions but the proof methods are quite different and it is not clear to us if there is a more direct connection between the results.

-Both results contribute to understanding the structure of low-sensitivity subsets of Boolean hypercube and we hope that they will find applications in resolving the ``sensitivity vs. block sensitivity'' conjecture or other open problems that involve the sensitivity of Boolean functions.
+Both results contribute to understanding the structure of low-sensitivity subsets of the Boolean hypercube.
+After this paper was completed, we have used the gap theorem to obtain a new upper bound on block sensitivity in terms of sensitivity: